rukai/DPedal/readme.md

 ## Project status

 An extension is being worked on to provide many additional buttons to the DPedal, but the basic dpad design is functional.
+The main branch is no longer functional as development occurs but you can refer back to the known good: https://github.com/rukai/DPedal/tree/V1

 ## Flash precompiled firmware